strimzi/strimzi.github.io/_posts/2019-10-23-kafka-authentication-using-oauth-2.0.md

 Or, if you're on GCP:

     kubectl create clusterrolebinding cluster-admin-binding --clusterrole cluster-admin --user $(gcloud config get-value account)

+You might need to do something similar in other environments as well.

 ## Configuring Kafka brokers in Strimzi